 Senior Policy Analyst

 Before working at NGA, Rachel was state network manager at National Skills Coalition.
-At NSC, she led the organization’s first-ever policy academy on work-based learning and organized multiple statewide coalitions towards achieving policy impacts in expanding access to and success in education and training programs.
+There, she led the organization’s first-ever policy academy on work-based learning.
+She organized multiple statewide coalitions towards achieving policy impacts in expanding access to and success in education and training programs.
 Earlier in her career, Rachel ran a research project based out of Northwestern University focused on helping underserved high school youth improve their performance in job interviews.
 During graduate school, Rachel also held an internship on the U.S. Senate Committee on Health, Education, Labor, and Pensions.

 Rachel originally hails from Illinois.